parsaeskandar/pangenome-index/README.md

 ### query_tags

 **Purpose**: Queries the pangenome using tag arrays for k-mer lookups.
+This is for evaluating the performance of finding the k-mers on the tag arrays.

 **Input Files Required**:
 - R-index file (`.ri`)